 Resources for the 1957 Little Rock Integration Crisis

 The following list provides an introduction to the holdings in Special Collections which may be related to this topic.
-Please consult the University of Arkansas Libraries' online catalog, InfoLinks, or contact Special Collections to obtain the latest information about additional holdings.
+Please consult the University of Arkansas Libraries' catalog or contact Special Collections to obtain the latest information about additional holdings.

 Arthur Brann Caldwell Papers (MS C127 209) 1912-1975.
 8 1/2 linear feet of a variety of materials created and collected by attorney Caldwell, whose career with the United States Department of Justice (1941-1968) included positions as Chief of the Civil Rights Section and as assistant to the Assistant Attorney-General for the Civil Rights Division.
 In Series 3, materials pertaining to the integration of Little Rock's Central High School include a chronology of events; texts of statements by President Dwight D. Eisenhower, Governor Orval Faubus, Attorney-General's office personnel, and Warren Olney, III; Caldwell's correspondence with L. Brooks Hays, Archie F. House, and William H. Hadley; and magazine articles.